Padrition/chip8/README.md

 ```

 Emulator should compile and start.

+### Precompiled binaries
+You could [download released precompiled version](https://github.com/Padrition/chip8/releases) of the emulator.

+Then simply unarchive it and run it.

+*Note that it will work only on Linux-x86*

 ## Adding games to play
 I added some games and a programm to play around with into /assets directory.